tradle/urbini/README.md

 Urbini
 ======
 Urbini is a mobile web framework that takes some tedious tasks of building mobile web apps away from you.
-We are currently redesigning urbini to work well with with blockchain and bittorrent networks, to be a foundation for [DApps](https://github.com/tradle/about/wiki/%C4%90Apps,-decentralized-apps).
+We are currently redesigning urbini to work well with with blockchain and bittorrent networks, to be the foundation for [DApps](https://github.com/tradle/about/wiki/%C4%90Apps,-decentralized-apps).

 Data binding ++
 =================